 Hello!

-Brandon Scott Rumsey (they/them) is a queer, nonbinary multidisciplinary artist and teacher based in Ann Arbor, Michigan.
+Brandon Scott Rumsey (they/them) is a queer, nonbinary artist, composer, and teacher based in Ann Arbor, Michigan.
+Their work moves between music, writing, and making, with a sustained interest in listening, structure, and embodied experience.

 Brandon holds a Doctor of Musical Arts degree in Composition, with cognates in Music Theory, Musicology, and Bassoon Performance, and a Graduate Certificate in Lesbian, Gay, Bisexual, Transgender, and Queer Studies from the University of Michigan.
-They hold master’s and bachelor’s degrees in Composition from The University of Texas at Austin and the University of Oregon, respectively.
+They earned master’s and bachelor’s degrees in Composition from The University of Texas at Austin and the University of Oregon.

 ❦